Iwo Jima World War II veteran receives cards from around the world to celebrate his 95 birthday

 With so many passing each year, it makes it that much more important to celebrate those who haven't yet.

-Don Brown is one of the veterans still with us, and he is celebrating his 95th birthday today.
-Although he's been celebrating his birthday for weeks now, thanks to his daughter who lives in Montana and dozens of others from around the country.
+Don Brown is one of the veterans still with us.
+He celebrated his 95th birthday Wednesday.
+Although he's been celebrating his birthday for weeks now, thanks to his daughter, who lives in Montana, and dozens of others from around the country.

-"He's just amazing so I wanted to make it super special, and just said, 'hey my dad's going to be 95, it'd be really cool if he could get some cards', you know, something extra in the mail besides bills and advertisements."
-Don's daughter, Julie said.
+"He's just amazing so I wanted to make it super special, and just said, 'Hey my dad's going to be 95.
+It'd be really cool if he could get some cards', you know, something extra in the mail besides bills and advertisements." said Julie, Don's daughter.
 "You know, maybe 10-15 cards."

 But Don received a lot more than just 15 cards.